Part I

 Recognizing shadow and primal power is an invitation to relate ethically with your full self.

-The Dragon archetype is the fierce reflection of your own primal power, deepest shadows, and most luminous potential—a fierceness that steadies rather than scatters, protects rather than dominates.
-It is a resonance your body has always known.
+The Dragon archetype is the fierce reflection of your own primal power, deepest shadows, and most luminous potential.
+In the body it feels like steadiness that does not collapse, fire that does not scatter, and a strength that protects rather than dominates.

 True power is discerned alignment.
-Freedom is the clarity of careful choice, felt as congruence in the body: a spacious chest and a quieter nervous system.
+Freedom is not escape from consequence, but the clarity of clean choice, often felt as a fuller breath and a quieter nervous system.

-This path is not easy.
-It asks for honesty, ethical maturity, and a willingness to meet the unknown with presence, not control.
+This path asks for honesty, ethical maturity, and a willingness to meet the unknown with presence, not control.

 This brings us to the heart of discernment: